 Credit/Default Risk.
-An issuer or guarantor of fixed income securities or instruments held by the Fund (which may have low credit ratings) may default on its obligation to pay interest and repay principal or default on any other obligation.
-Additionally, the credit quality of securities or instruments may deteriorate rapidly, which may impair the Fund's liquidity and cause significant deterioration in net asset value ("NAV").
-These risks are heightened in market environments where interest rates are rising as well as in connection with the Fund's investments in non-investment grade fixed income securities.
+An issuer or guarantor of fixed income securities held by the Fund and/or an Underlying Fund (which may have low credit ratings) may default on its obligation to pay interest and repay principal or default on any other obligation.
+Additionally, the credit quality of securities or instruments may deteriorate rapidly, which may impair the Fund's and/or an Underlying Fund's liquidity and cause significant net asset value ("NAV") deterioration.
+These risks are heightened in market environments where interest rates are rising.

 Derivatives Risk.
-The Fund's use of options, futures, forwards, swaps and other derivative instruments may result in losses, including due to adverse market movements.
+The Fund's use of interest rate futures, interest rate, swaps, credit default swaps and other derivative instruments may result in losses, including due to adverse market movements.
 These instruments, which may pose risks in addition to and greater than those associated with investing directly in securities, currencies or other assets and instruments, may increase market exposure and be illiquid or less liquid, volatile, difficult to price and leveraged so that small changes in the value of the underlying assets or instruments may produce disproportionate losses to the Fund.
 Certain derivatives are also subject to counterparty risk, which is the risk that the other party in the transaction will not fulfill its contractual obligations.
 The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments in more traditional securities and instruments.